 April is known for rain showers and springtime flowers.
-In fact, April is the first full month of springtime, making it a time for new growth and renewal.
+In fact, April is the first full month of springtime, making it a great time for growth and renewal.
 So…what produce is in season in April?!
-This produce guide for the month of April will help you to stay inspired while using the freshest ingredients right now!
+This produce guide for the month of April in the United States will help you to stay inspired while using the freshest ingredients right now!

 Here’s a handy infographic to showcase some of the freshest seasonal produce available in April.
 Save this image for all your grocery trips this month, or pin it for later!

-complete list of fruits & veggies in season in April
+🧾expansive list of fruits & veggies in season in April

 Here are two comprehensive lists of fruits and veggies that are in season during the month of April!
+Use these to add delicious fruits and spring vegetables to your grocery list this month!

 what fruit is in season in April: